asaashraf/bustub/README.md

 # Building BusTub

-From the repository root:

-    mkdir build
-    cd build
-    cmake ..
-    make

-To create a Debug build:

-    mkdir build
+All commands in this section should be run from the root of your private BusTub repository.

+Configure the project in Debug mode:

+    cmake -S . -B build -DCMAKE_BUILD_TYPE=Debug

+Compile the project:

-    cd build
+    cmake --build build

+The `build` directory will be created automatically if it does not already exist.

+If you later change CMake configuration files or need to reconfigure the project, you can run the configuration command again:

-    cmake -DCMAKE_BUILD_TYPE=Debug ..
+    cmake -S . -B build -DCMAKE_BUILD_TYPE=Debug
-    make

-If the `build` directory already exists, you do not need to create it again.

 ---

 # Running Tests

-From inside the `build` directory, all enabled tests can be run with:

-    make check-tests
+All commands in this section should be run from the root of your private BusTub repository.

+To compile and run all enabled tests:

+    cmake --build build --target check-tests

 Individual project tests can also be compiled and executed separately.

-For example:

-    make lru_replacer_test
-    ./test/lru_replacer_test

-and:

-    make buffer_pool_manager_test
-    ./test/buffer_pool_manager_test
+## LRU Replacer Test

+Compile the test:

+    cmake --build build --target lru_replacer_test

+Run the test:

+    ./build/test/lru_replacer_test

+## Buffer Pool Manager Test

+Compile the test:

+    cmake --build build --target buffer_pool_manager_test

+Run the test:

+    ./build/test/buffer_pool_manager_test

-The provided tests are not necessarily all of the tests that will be used for grading.
-You should test your own implementation thoroughly.
+The provided tests are only a subset of the tests that may be used for grading.
+You should write and run additional tests to verify the complete functionality of your implementation.

 ---